Quantum Field Theory in Successive Rindler Spacetimes: Comparison with the 3+1 dimensional case

-From the plots in Fig.\ref{fig:minkvac} and Fig.\ref{fig:fourminkvaratecomball}, one can observe that, for the Minkowski vacuum case, the transition rate and the transition probability for a detector following a Rindler--Rindler trajectory asymptotically approach those of a detector coupled to the Minkowski vacuum on a Rindler trajectory with acceleration \( 2g' \), provided that \( g < g' \).
+From the plots in Fig.\ref{fig:minkvac} and Fig.\ref{fig:fourminkvaratecomball}, one can observe that, for the Minkowski vacuum case, the transition rate and the transition probability for a detector following a Rindler--Rindler trajectory asymptotically approach those of a detector coupled to the Minkowski vacuum on a Rindler trajectory with acceleration \( 2g' \), provided that \( g < g' \) \footnote{The small oscillations observed around the mean value in the red curves shown in the bottom panels of Fig.~\ref{fig:fourminkvaratecomball} are likely attributable to the computational limitations associated with the Rindler–Rindler trajectory; however, they do not affect the overall physical behavior or the conclusions drawn from the analysis. }.
 However, for the \( g > g' \) case, the rate asymptotically reaches a constant value whose magnitude depends upon both $g$ and $g'$.
-It is known that for both inertial and uniformly accelerated (Rindler) trajectories in the Minkowski vacuum, the transition probability of an amplitude-coupled Unruh--DeWitt detector in \(3+1\) dimensions equals \( 1/2\pi \) times the transition probability of a derivative-coupled Unruh--DeWitt detector in \(1+1\) dimensions along the respective trajectories, as described in equations~\eqref{eq:27a} and~\eqref{eq:MinkvacRind} (see Figs.~\ref{fig:minkvac} and~\ref{fig:9} for illustration).
+For both inertial and uniformly accelerated (Rindler) trajectories in the Minkowski vacuum, the transition probability of an amplitude-coupled Unruh--DeWitt detector in \(3+1\) dimensions equals \( 1/2\pi \) times the transition probability of a derivative-coupled Unruh--DeWitt detector in \(1+1\) dimensions along the respective trajectories, as described in equations~\eqref{eq:27a} and~\eqref{eq:MinkvacRind}.
 For the amplitude coupled UDW detector along the Rindler-Rindler trajectory in 3+1 dimensions, the numerical plots too suggest that the corresponding transition probability is also equal to \(1/2\pi \) times the transition probability of a derivative-coupled Unruh--DeWitt detector in \(1+1\) dimensions.

 From the plots in Fig.\ref{fig:rindvac3} and Fig.\ref{fig:rindvacrate}, one can observe that, in the case of Rindler vacuum, the transition rate and transition probability for a detector following a Rindler--Rindler trajectory asymptotically approach those of a detector with acceleration \( 2g' \), provided that \( g < g' \).
 In contrast with the (1+1)-dimensional situation discussed above, the transition probability of the detector moving along the Rindler trajectory in the Rindler vacuum now depends on $g$.
-Furthermore, in contrast with the Minkowski vacuum, for the Rindler vacuum, the transition probabilities in 1+1 dimensions and 3+1 are not related by just a constant factor (for illustration, see Fig.\ref{fig:rindvac3} and Fig.\ref{fig:10}).
+Furthermore, in contrast with the Minkowski vacuum, for the Rindler vacuum, the transition probabilities in 1+1 dimensions and 3+1 are not related by just a constant factor.
 The transition rate of an inertial detector in the Rindler vacuum is given by (see \cite{Louko:2007mu})

 where,

 with Si representing the SinIntegral and